Lidové noviny: History and profile

 Lidové noviny was founded by Adolf Stránský in 1893 in Brno.
 Its high prestige was due to the number of famous Czech personalities that were contributing—writers, politicians and philosophers—and its attention toward foreign politics and culture.
 It was also the first Czech daily publishing political cartoons.
 Its publication was interrupted during World War II.
-The newspaper changed its name to Svobodné noviny after the liberation before returning to the original name from 9 May 1948.
+The newspaper changed its name to Svobodné noviny ("The Free News") after the liberation before returning to the original name from 9 May 1948.
 It was closed down in 1952.

 In 1987, a group of political dissidents led by Jiří Ruml, Jiří Dienstbier, Ladislav Hejdánek, and Jan Petránek recommenced the publication in a monthly samizdat version.
-In the autumn two "zero editions" were published and in January 1988 the first edition was issued.
+In the autumn, two "zero editions" were published and in January 1988 the first edition was issued.
 The paper has its headquarters in Prague.
-It had been published legally and daily, both since November 1989 and spring 1990 respectively.
+It had been published legally and daily, both since November 1989 and Spring 1990 respectively.
 Years later, the newspaper merged with dissolved Lidová demokracie, from which they inherited the blue colour of the title.

 In 1998, Lidové noviny became part of the German group Rheinisch-Bergische Druckerei und Verlagsgesellschaft GmbH (the publisher of the daily Rheinische Post in Germany) and its Czech subsidiary Mafra, that is also publisher of the second largest Czech newspaper Mladá fronta Dnes, the Czech edition of the freesheet Metro, the TV music channel Óčko, the radio stations Expresradio and Rádio Classic FM and the weekly music magazine Filter.
 In 2013, Mafra became a subsidiary of the Agrofert group, a company owned by the Czech Prime Minister (as of 2018), Andrej Babiš.
 The publisher of the daily is Lidové noviny AS.
 The paper was published in Berliner format.
 In July 2024, it was announced that Lidové Noviny ceased imprint publications the same year in August.